gskumar77c/remote_attendance_management_system/README.md

  	django : python manage.py runserver 0.0.0.0:8080

- 			(make sure to install dependencies from requirement.txt file)
+ 			(make sure to install dependencies from requirement.txt file) & (call url in flutter using your laptop Ip Address )

 Note : my_django_server is dummy server ( for testing);